 The quadrupole occupation numbers on the nodes of the plaquette lattice are defined as:

 The site is called active if $\tilde n_{i,t}= \pm 1$.
+(See the footnote\textsuperscript{\ref{PlusMinus}} for more details on this point.)
 Then the procedure and analysis follow the same steps described in detail in the previous subsection.
 Again, we select two quadrupole percolative patterns: $Q^+$ where percolation is allowed between nn and nnn active sites and $Q$ where percolation is allowed between nn sites only.

 The examples of the raw MC data on two sides from the transition are shown in Fig.~\ref{fig:quadrupole_pattern_example}, along the extracted $Q$ patterns.
 The latter clearly demonstrate occurrence of transition with the quadrupole percolative pattern.
-Some examples of the finite-size scaling analysis for the $Q$-phase transition are given in Fig.~\ref{QSC}.
-The numerical results for several critical points and critical indices are presented in Table~\ref{Tab:Qtr}.
+Some examples of the finite-size scaling analysis for the $Q$-phase transition are given in Fig.~\ref{QSC}, Appendix \ref{AppA}.
+The numerical results for several critical points and critical indices are presented in Table~\ref{Tab:Qtr}, Appendix \ref{AppA}.

-Similar numerical results for $Q^+$ phase are collected in the Appendix.
+Similar numerical results for the $Q^+$ phase are collected in Appendix \ref{AppB}.
 The numbers confirm that both transitions belongs to the DP universality class.
 The boundaries of the $Q$ and $Q^+$ phases are shown in Fig.~\ref{PDiag}.